Doordash

 All participants consider money saving options like using pick up, looking up offers, or even comparing prices with different apps.

-Meet Daniel, the foodie on a mission
+Meet Daniel, a foodie on a mission

 Daniel is a full time university student and a part time tutor who has limited time and money.
 With Daniel in mind, I wrote a scenario and created an “As-is” journey map.
 With my persona and result findings, I laid out the customer journey from the decision making process to the customer picking up and eating their food.
 By doing this map, I was able to pinpoint specific areas of the ordering process that could be improved, especially the considering and exploring phases.